Wednesday, December 31, 2014

 In theory, that's why we baste or pin the layers together before we quilt, to keep the layers even.
 But if your quilt is densely pieced, with lots and lots of seams, basting or pinning can actually be counterproductive.
 That's because it's difficult, perhaps impossible, to press a large quilt top perfectly flat, with all the seams open to their maximum.
 Yet as you quilt, tugging and smoothing to the right with every row of stitching, the seams open just a bit more; by the time you get to the edge of a large, densely pieced quilt, it may have stretched an extra half inch or more.
-(Here the pleats end up on the top of the quilt, not the bottom, but it's a problem all the same.)
 (That's also why you should leave a generous margin of backing fabric around the edges of your quilt top instead of cutting the two to match.)

 To prevent pleats, there are several things I do in self-defense, most of them concentrating on that first pass of the grid.
 If the first set of parallel stitches is done well, there shouldn't be many problems with the rows that cross it later.

 I almost always use drapery-weight fabric for backings, not quilting cotton or muslin, and I never wash it first.
 The stiffer the backing, the more likely it will be to stay flat and where you want it; limp is your enemy.